Tips & Tricks for Climbers

 Hat Catchers

-I got this one form a skier - but it works well on windy days when you
+I got this one from a skier - but it works well on windy days when you

 want a sun-hat on.
-Tie a short length of cord to the back of your hat, the
+Tie a short length of 3mm or 4mm cord to the back of your hat, the

-other end can be tied to your rucksack, but usually works fine just with a
+other end can be tied or clipped to your rucksack.
+Or it usually works fine just with a

-know in the end stuffed under your jacket. never lose a hat in the wind or
+knot in the ends stuffed under your jacket or tucked into a pocket.
+Never lose a hat in the wind or

 |